tonymajestro/reddit-tui/README.md

 # Reddittui
 A lightweight terminal application for browsing Reddit from your command line.
+Powered by [bubbletea](https://github.com/charmbracelet/bubbletea)

 ## Features
 - **Subreddit Browsing:** Navigate through your favorite subreddits.